Investments in franchising: how they are regulated in Italy from a legal point of view

 Franchising confirms to be increasing in Italy

-The 2020 Assofranchising survey, referred to 2019, confirms that in Italy franchising is one of the main sectors of Italian economy, with an average yearly increase of 5%.
+The Assofranchising 2020 survey, referring to 2019, confirms that in Italy franchising is one of the main sectors of the Italian economy, with an average annual increase of 5%.
+The economic crisis caused by the Covid epidemic has also had a profound impact in Italy, but is having a limited effect on franchising, compared to other commercial activities.

 Franchising: defining exclusive territory rights